 For our brass 3D prints, we use a lost-wax casting technique, where the original wax model is first printed using our 3D printers.
 From there a mold is made around the wax, before it is melted and filled with brass, creating your object.

-We propose 6 different finishes for your brass object’s exterior surface.
+We offer 6 different finishes for your brass object’s exterior surface.

 |Standard layer thickness||25 μm|